Jack H. Knott

 Before joining USC, Knott served on the faculty of the University of Illinois at Urbana-Champaign and Chicago from 1997 to 2005.
 There, he directed the university’s Institute of Government and Public Affairs and held a joint appointment as professor of political science at Urbana-Champaign.
 Before joining the University of Illinois, Knott taught at Michigan State University and held visiting professorships at the University of Arizona and the University of Warwick in the U.K.

-Knott holds a Ph.D. in political science from UC Berkeley, a master of arts in economics and comparative politics from the School of Advanced International Studies at Johns Hopkins University and a bachelor of arts in history from Calvin College in Grand Rapids, Mich.
+Knott holds a Ph.D. in political science from University of California, Berkeley, a master’s degree in economics and comparative politics from the School of Advanced International Studies at Johns Hopkins University and a bachelor’s degree in history from Calvin College in Grand Rapids, Michigan.

 Last Updated: 02/05/15